skillrepos/ai-3in1/labs.md

    This centralized architecture follows best practices.

-<br><br>

-10. The power of this architecture is that you can add new canonical queries just by updating the server configuration - no agent code changes needed.
+  The power of this architecture is that you can add new canonical queries just by updating the server configuration - no agent code changes needed.
 Type 'exit' when done to stop the agent.